netliferesearch/promptfinder/docs/CLOUD_FUNCTIONS_TEST_PLAN.md

    npx firebase emulators:start
    ```

-2. Enable emulator mode in the PromptFinder extension:
+2. Enable emulator mode in the DesignPrompts extension:
    - In `firebase-init.js`, set `useEmulators` to `true`.
    - Reload the extension.